 In the physical cosmology that established itself in the 20th century and that presupposes Einstein's general theory of relativity, the universe originated and expanded in a 'big bang' from a very dense, hot, and opaque initial state [1-3].
-The universe became transparent after it had expanded for 380 000 years and thereby cooled to about 3000 K. The light waves that were emitted from the "primeval" or "primordial" fireball at this stage of decoupling and 'recombination', when electrons and protons formed electrically neutral hydrogen atoms, were then further stretched by the continued expansion.
+The universe became transparent after it had expanded for 380 000 years and thereby cooled to about 3000 K. The light waves that were emitted from the "primeval" or "primordial" fireball at this stage of decoupling and 'recombination', when electrons and protons formed electrically neutral atoms, mostly hydrogen, were then further stretched by the continued expansion.
 They are now, 13.8 billion years later, about 1100 times longer.
 In a confined space that slowly expands by this factor in each dimension, blackbody radiation will cool by the inverse factor, from 3000 to 2.7 K. This is thought to have happened because the cosmic microwave radiation that was accidentally discovered by Penzias and Wilson [4] is blackbody radiation with this temperature.
 It is commonly referred to as the "cosmic microwave background" (CMB).
 The cosmological principle, which implies that the universe at large scales should be homogeneous and, to stationary observers, isotropic, is compatible with these observations.
-The practice of modelling the universe in General Relativity by a spatially homogeneous fluid that expands with the "Hubble flow" and represents radiation as well as matter is also in line with this, but we shall see that homogeneity actually cannot be maintained under Big Bang conditions, which imply that the universe was substantially smaller in its distant past.
-My label "Big Bang" refers to an assumed occurrence that is still going on (and accelerating).
-Thus, it refers not only to its onset or the plasma state of the universe before recombination and last scattering.
+The practice of modelling the universe in general relativity by a homogeneous fluid that expands with the "Hubble flow" and represents radiation as well as matter is also in line with this, but we shall see that homogeneity actually cannot be maintained under big bang conditions, which imply that the universe was substantially smaller in its distant past.

 It has long been known that standard cosmology suffers from several serious problems [5].
 It has in its development become dependent on an increasing number of free parameters [6], each of which is symptomatic of a lack of understanding.
 Some of them involve hypothetical constituents and processes such as cold dark matter (CDM), dark energy (Λ), and cosmic inflation.
 These have often been criticized [7, 8], also by this author [9], for their fictitiousness or bare conventionality [10].
-The standard (concordance) Λ CDM model, nominally a Big Bang cosmology, remains dominant nevertheless.
+The standard (concord-ance) Λ CDM model, nominally a big bang cosmology, remains dominant nevertheless.
 It is promulgated as the best theory we have.

 In the following, it will be shown that standard cosmology, as traditionally taught, involves contradictory basic assumptions in different models that are used to handle different aspects.
 This results in faulty reasoning, which can be obscured by the superficial generality of the invoked principles and by committing yet another fallacy.
-The present article is only concerned with such faulty reasoning - neither with the more often disputed dark sector of standard cosmology nor with free parameters or any independent disagreements between predictions and observations [8].
+The present article is only concerned with such faulty reasoning - neither with the more often disputed dark sector of standard cosmology nor with free parameters or any independent disagreements between predictions and astronomical observations [8].

-2 A first fatal flaw
+2 The first fatal flaw

-2.1 The primeval fireball delusion
+2.1 Symptom: the primeval fireball delusion

-In prototypical Big Bang models, the radiation we observe as the CMB is thought to be emitted from the primeval fireball and its abstract "surface of last scattering".
-However, it requires particular conditions for this to become observable in an expanding universe in which all matter shares its region of origin with this radiation.
-Since electromagnetic radiation propagates faster than matter can move, it should have caught up and passed every matter by now.
+It is traditionally taught and believed that the CMB has been emitted from the primeval fireball, more specifically from its abstract "surface of last scattering".
+However, it requires particular conditions for this to become observable in an expanding universe in which all matter shares its region of origin with light.
+Since electromagnetic radiation propagates faster than matter can move, it must by now have escaped from any matter.
 If observers (constituted by matter) still see it now, it must have been reflected back or returned on a curved path.